-Rather than the assets being transferred to the beneficiaries, these may be transferred to the Trust, or to the Trustees, who again may be viewed by the Italian Tax Agency as the holders of the assets and taxed in accordance with their relation to the deceased.
+Rather than the assets being transferred to the beneficiaries, these may be transferred to the Trust, or to the Trustees, who again may be viewed by the Italian Tax Agency as the holders of the assets and taxed in accordance with their relationship to the deceased.
 This may be detrimental to the estate, for example, where the beneficiaries were the children and wouldn’t be required to pay any taxes on the value of the estate inherited up to €1 million, whilst a Trustee who is not related to the deceased will be taxed at 8%.

 The Tax Agency may also query the use of the Trust, asking questions and delaying the administration process even further.
 This may also incur more fees if a professional instructed to assist.

 Many banks are also unfamiliar with the concept of Trusts, especially if these are included within a foreign Will.
 Those institutions can therefore cause severe delays in the succession process by asking for many more documents than would be required in an ordinary succession.

 What was meant to be an instrument created in order to assist the beneficiaries, and potentially lower their taxes, could therefore become complicated and expensive in Italy.

 On numerous occasions, the Trustees named are also named as executors in the Will.
 Naming an executor is again common practice in England, given that this is needed in order to obtain Probate.